chansongoal/FCM-LM/ReadMe.md

 # Introduction

-This project is the official implementation of the paper titled “[Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark](https://arxiv.org/abs/2412.04307)”.
+This project is the official implementation of the paper titled **“[Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark](https://arxiv.org/abs/2412.04307)”**.

-Feature coding is a main branch of the topic of “Coding for Machines” which targeted at the scenario where a neural network is split into two parts and deployed on different devices.
-In this scenario, the intermediate feature are encoded and transmitted between devices.
+**"Feature coding"** is a key branch of the field of **"Coding for Machines"**, focusing on scenarios where a neural network is divided into multiple parts and deployed across different devices.
+In such cases, the intermediate features are encoded and transmitted between devices.
+The primary goal of feature coding is to minimize the bitrate under a certain constraint of task accuracy or maxmize the task accuracy under a certain constraint of bitrate.

 # Key Features